 - Tags — Optional tags for categorization.
 Users can select from existing tags or create new ones.
 Tags are displayed as pills on the presentation list and detail views.

-- Editors — Reviewer-level (or higher) users granted full edit access to the presentation, with the same rights as the owner.
+- Editors — Architect-level (or higher) users granted full edit access to the presentation, with the same rights as the owner.

 - Viewers — Users granted read-only access to the presentation.

-- From the key result menu — Each key result has a menu button that includes an Add to Presentation option.
-This lets you quickly add the key result to a presentation without navigating to the edit page.
+- From the finding menu — Each finding has a menu button that includes an Add to Presentation option.
+This lets you quickly add the finding to a presentation without navigating to the edit page.

-- From the key result edit panel — When editing a key result, a Presentations section lists all presentations you own or can edit.
-Check a presentation to add the key result; uncheck to remove it.
+- From the finding edit panel — When editing a finding, a Presentations section lists all presentations you own or can edit.
+Check a presentation to add the finding; uncheck to remove it.

-A single key result can belong to multiple presentations.
+A single finding can belong to multiple presentations.

-Adding a key result to a presentation creates a lightweight reference — the presentation stores only the link, not a copy of the data.
-When the presentation is viewed, each key result's title, description, SQL, results, chart configuration, and display type are pulled from the source record.
+Adding a finding to a presentation creates a lightweight reference — the presentation stores only the link, not a copy of the data.
+When the presentation is viewed, each finding's title, description, SQL, results, chart configuration, and display type are pulled from the source record.

 Viewing a Presentation

-The presentation detail page displays key results organized into slides.
+The presentation detail page displays findings organized into slides.
 Navigation controls (Prev / Next) let you step through slides one at a time, with a counter showing the current position (e.g., "Slide 2 of 5").

-Each slide renders its key results according to the slide's layout (see Slide Layouts below).
+Each slide renders its findings according to the slide's layout (see Slide Layouts below).
 If no layout has been set, the slide falls back to a simple list of result titles.

 If a presentation has no slides yet, an empty state message is shown with a link to the builder for the presentation owner.